Michel du Motier, Marquis de La Fayette: Personal life

-The year he died, his son, who was only two years old, then became marquis and Lord of Chavaniac, but the estate went to his widow.
+The death of his father has been argued to be a factor in Gilbert du Motier's decision to fight against the British in the American Revolutionary War.
+Only two years old when his father died, Gilbert du Motier became marquis and Lord of Chavaniac, but the estate went to his mother.
 Perhaps devastated by the loss of her husband, she went to live in Paris with her father and grandfather, leaving their son to be raised in Chavaniac-Lafayette by his paternal grandmother, Mme de Chavaniac, who had brought the château into the family with her dowry.
 His widow and her father died in 1770, leaving Michel's 12-year-old son orphaned.